-For both Panel 21 and Panel 22, all households in the Asian, Hispanic, and Black domains were sampled with certainty (i.e., all households assigned to those domains were included in the MEPS).
-For Panel 21, the "Other, complete" domain was sampled at a rate of about 81 percent while the "Other, partial complete" domain was sampled at a rate of about 49 percent.
-For Panel 22, the corresponding sampling rates for the "Other, complete" domain and the "Other, partial complete" domain were about 77 percent and 49 percent, respectively.
+As mentioned above, oversampling is implemented to increase the sample sizes and thus improve the precision of survey estimates for particular subgroups of the population.
+The "cost" of oversampling is that the precision of estimates for the general population and subgroups not oversampled will be reduced to some extent compared to the precision one could have achieved if the same overall sample size were selected without any oversampling.
+The NHIS no longer oversamples households with members who are Asian, Black, or Hispanic.
+Nevertheless, these minority groups are still of analytic interest for MEPS.
+As a result for both Panel 22 and Panel 23, all households in the Asian, Hispanic, and Black domains were sampled with certainty (i.e., all households assigned to those domains were included in the MEPS).
+In addition, all households in Panel 23 who had a member who was a veteran were also selected with certainty.
+Among all remaining households for Panel 22, the "Other, complete" domain was sampled at a rate of about 77 percent while the "Other, partial complete" domain was sampled at a rate of about 49 percent.
+For Panel 23, the corresponding sampling rates for the "Other, complete" domain and the "Other, partial complete" domain were about 69 percent and 43 percent, respectively.
+The somewhat lower sampling rates for Panel 23 arose because the number of households to be selected for MEPS in each panel was 9,700.
+With the oversampling of households with veterans in Panel 23, fewer were needed from the "Other" domains.

-Within strata (domains) for both panels, responding NHIS households were selected for MEPS using a systematic sample selection procedure from among those eligible.
-For the "non-Other" strata households were all selected with certainty.
-Within strata involving "Others" (two strata for both panels) the selection was with probability proportionate to size (pps) where the size measure was the inverse of the NHIS initial probability of selection.
+Within the "noncertainty" strata (the "Other" domains) for both panels, responding NHIS households were selected for MEPS using a systematic sample selection procedure from among those eligible.
+The selection of the households was with probability proportionate to size (pps) where the size measure was the inverse of the NHIS initial probability of selection.
 The pps sampling was undertaken to help reduce the variability in the MEPS weights incurred due to the variability of the NHIS sampling rates.

-With the subsampling, households that were oversampled for MEPS in calendar year 2017 were those responding households in the NHIS identified as having members whose race/ethnicity was Hispanic, Black, or Asian for both panels.
+A note with respect to the interpretation of MEPS response rates, which are unweighted.
 Typically, sample allocations across sample domains change from one MEPS panel to another.
-The sample domains used may also vary by panel although this was not the case for Panel 21 and Panel 22.
+The sample domains used may also vary by panel as is the case for Panels 22 and 23.
 When one compares unweighted measures (e.g., response rates) between panels and years, one should take into account such differences.
 Suppose, for example, members of one domain have a lower propensity to respond than those of another domain.
-Then if that domain has been allocated a higher proportion of the sample, the corresponding panel may have a lower unweighted response rate simply because of the differences in sample allocation.
+Then if that domain has been allocated a higher proportion of the sample, the corresponding panel may have a lower unweighted response rate because of the differences in sample allocation.